-- 12 Generally accepted principles are intended to underpin and guide the impact assessment process, - 13 especially where the guidance provides flexibility.
-It is a key recommendation to base the assessment on - 14 the principles of relevance, completeness, consistency, transparency and accuracy, as follows: - Relevance: Ensure the assessment appropriately reflects the GHG impacts of the policy and serves the decision-making needs of users and stakeholders, both internal and external to the reporting entity.
+Assessment principles are intended to underpin and guide the impact assessment process, especially where the guidance provides flexibility.
+It is a key recommendation to base the assessment on the principles of relevance, completeness, consistency, transparency and accuracy, as follows:7

+- Relevance: Ensure the assessment appropriately reflects the GHG impacts of the policy and serves the decision-making needs of users and stakeholders, both internal and external to the reporting entity.
 Applying the principle of relevance depends on the objectives of the assessment, broader policy objectives, national circumstances and stakeholder priorities. - Completeness: Include all significant impacts in the GHG assessment boundary, including both positive and negative impacts.
 Disclose and justify any specific exclusions. - Consistency: Use consistent assessment approaches, data collection methods and calculation methods to allow for meaningful performance tracking over time.
-Transparently document any changes to the data sources, GHG assessment boundary, methods, or any other relevant factors in the time series. - Transparency: Provide clear and complete information for internal and external reviewers to assess the credibility and reliability of the results.
+Document any changes to the data sources, GHG assessment boundary, methods, or any other relevant factors in the time series. - Transparency: Provide clear and complete information for stakeholders to assess the credibility and reliability of the results.
 Disclose and document all relevant methods, data sources, calculations, assumptions and uncertainties.
 Disclose the processes, procedures and limitations of the assessment in a clear, factual, neutral, and understandable manner with clear documentation.
-The information should be sufficient to enable a party external to the assessment process to derive the same results if provided with the same source data. - Accuracy: Ensure that the estimated impacts are systematically neither over nor under actual values, as far as can be judged, and that uncertainties are reduced as far as practicable.
-Achieve sufficient accuracy to enable users and stakeholders to make appropriate and informed decisions with reasonable confidence as to the integrity of the reported information.
-If accurate data for a given impact category is not currently available, users should strive to improve accuracy over time as better data becomes available.
-Accuracy should be pursued as far as possible, but once uncertainty can no longer be practically reduced, conservative estimates should be used.
-Box 4.1 provides guidance on conservativeness.
+The information should be sufficient to enable a party external to the assessment process to derive the same results if provided with the same source data.
+Chapter 11 provides a list of recommended information to report to ensure transparency.